 Currently, the Korg B1SP can be bought for $499.99, and the Yamaha P-45 costs $449.99.
 Thus, both of these are extremely affordable digital piano options.
 These prices will definitely appeal to beginner pianists who are looking for an inexpensive digital piano to practice on and to parents who are buying their child’s first digital piano.

-And before moving forward, please take a moment to view some of the best selling digital pianos on Amazon, and see how well they compare to the Korg B1SP and Yamaha P-45.
+And before moving forward, please take a moment to view some of the best selling digital pianos online, and see how well they compare to the Korg B1SP and Yamaha P-45.

 The Sounds of These Two Pianos

 The Korg B1SP contains eight onboard sounds (three acoustic pianos, two electric pianos, two organs, and a harpsichord).
 These sounds were captured and recorded with advanced sampling technology.

 The three acoustic piano sounds on this Korg digital piano recreate the sympathetic string resonance (learn more about sympathetic string resonance here) and damper resonance of an acoustic piano.
 By recreating the vibrations of the strings inside of an acoustic piano and the resonance that results from pressing the damper pedal down, the Korg B1SP brings realism to these piano sounds and to the playing experience as a whole.

 The Yamaha P-45 comes with ten onboard sounds (two acoustic pianos, two electric pianos, two organs, two harpsichords, strings, and a vibraphone).
 Like the Korg B1SP’s sounds, this digital piano’s sounds were developed with advanced sampling technology.